 firstname.lastname@example.org, ext.
 4588

-Deborah Panter is the Director of Educational Effectiveness and Assessment at the University of San Francisco.
+Deborah Panter is the Associate Vice Provost for Educational Effectiveness at the University of San Francisco.
 She joined USF in June 2016.

 Deborah comes to us from John F. Kennedy University, where she served in the same position and was responsible for leading JFKU through its self-study and reaffirmation of accreditation.
 She has bachelor's degrees in philosophy and economics from the University of California at Irvine and a JD from Golden Gate University School of Law.
 Deborah has been teaching in the BA Legal Studies programs at JFKU and St. Mary's College since 2003.
 She graduated from WSCUC Assessment Leadership Academy in 2015.

 Deborah's team leads USF’s reaccreditation and assessment efforts on campus, including program review and yearly assessment of programs and courses; provides training and education on all aspects of assessment; prepares or assists in writing accreditation reports for USF’s professional schools and the University as a whole; assists the NCAP process, ensuring that assessment is built into programs from the beginning.

 Kevin Andrew McLemore, PhD